chrsBa/LimeWaveringFlag/README.md

 - Copy entity_embeds.npy file into the LimeWaveringFlag/data folder
 - Copy relation_ids.del file into the LimeWaveringFlag/data folder
 - Copy entity_ids.del file into the LimeWaveringFlag/data folder
-- Run the entity/label mapping script in graph_db.py (main)
+- Run the entity/label mapping and movie mapping script in graph_db.py (main)
 - Run the vector store filling script in vector_store.py (main)

 ## Run the application